 Join over 17,000 people like you in our FB community »

-- severe "crampy" abdominal pain (usually shortly after eating and most often centered around the navel, lower right abdomen, or both)
+- severe, "crampy" abdominal pain (usually shortly after eating and around the navel, lower right abdomen, or both)

-- weight loss (usually due to the discomfort after eating but may be due to nutritional deficiency)
+- weight loss, usually due to discomfort after eating but sometimes because of nutritional deficiency

 - significantly increased gas

 - a firm swelling anywhere in the abdomen that is usually painful to the touch